best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/pre_commit_hooks.md

 limited number of patterns, so the `detect-secrets` package cannot detect every conceivable type of secret.

-To understand what types of secrets will be detected, [read the `detect-secrets` documentation on caveats][detect-secrets-caveats], and the [list of supported plugins that the `detect-secrets` uses][detect-secrets-plugins].
+To understand what types of secrets will be detected, read the `detect-secrets` documentation on caveats, and the list of supported plugins.
 Also, you should use secret variable names with words that will trip the KeywordDetector plugin; see the [`DENYLIST` variable for the full list of words][detect-secrets-keyword-detector].

 ### If `pre-commit` detects secrets during commit